THUNLP-MT/MT-Reading-List/README.md

 <h3 id="visualization_and_interpretability">Visualization and Interpretability</h3>

 * Yanzhuo Ding, Yang Liu, Huanbo Luan and Maosong Sun.
 2017.
 [Visualizing and Understanding Neural Machine Translation](http://nlp.csai.tsinghua.edu.cn/~ly/papers/acl2017_dyz.pdf).
 In *Proceedings of ACL 2017*.
+* Yonatan Belinkov, Nadir Durrani, Fahim Dalvi, Hassan Sajjad, and James Glass.
+2017.
+[What do Neural Machine Translation Models Learn about Morphology?](http://aclweb.org/anthology/P17-1080).
+In *Proceedings of ACL 2017*.
+* Arianna Bisazza and Clara Tump.
+2018.
+[The Lazy Encoder: A Fine-Grained Analysis of the Role of Morphology in Neural Machine Translation](http://aclweb.org/anthology/D18-1313).
+In *Proceedings of EMNLP 2018*.
 * Hendrik Strobelt, Sebastian Gehrmann, Michael Behrisch, Adam Perer, Hanspeter Pfister, and Alexander M. Rush.
 2018.
 [Seq2Seq-Vis: A Visual Debugging Tool for Sequence-to-Sequence Models](https://arxiv.org/pdf/1804.09299.pdf).
 In *Proceedings of VAST 2018* and *Proceedings of EMNLP-BlackBox 2018*.
 * Alessandro Raganato and Jorg Tiedemann.
 2018.
 [An Analysis of Encoder Representations in Transformer-Based Machine Translation](http://aclweb.org/anthology/W18-5431).
 In *Proceedings of EMNLP-BlackBox 2018*.
 * Felix Stahlberg, Danielle Saunders, and Bill Byrne.
 2018.
 [An Operation Sequence Model for Explainable Neural Machine Translation](http://aclweb.org/anthology/W18-5420).
 In *Proceedings of EMNLP-BlackBox 2018*.